A Guide to Qualifying Leads

 When you've documented how you'll move forward with your new Stakeholder, make sure you protect your new client relationship.
 Serve them well, and hold them accountable for being a good client.

-At any point during the qualification process, you might find that a lead isn't what they seemed to be.
-Disqualifying a lead can protect your business.
+At any point during the qualification process, you might find that a lead isn't what they seemed to be (and doesn't have the potential to become a fan of your business).

-It's tempting to run after every new name that comes in through your inbound marketing efforts.
+It's tempting to run after every new name that comes in through your inbound property management marketing efforts.
 However, not every lead is worth your valuable time and energy.